 - More Accurate Leg Length Restoration - MAKOplasty enables leg length restoration accuracy within 3mm of plan, reducing potential for discomfort and walking complications.

 Mako Robotic-Arm Assisted Total Hip Replacement is a surgical procedure intended for patients who suffer from non-inflammatory or inflammatory degenerative joint disease (DJD).
 Some forms of DJD include osteoarthritis (OA), post-traumatic arthritis, rheumatoid arthritis (RA), avascular necrosis (AVN) and hip dysplasia.

-It’s important to understand that the hip replacement surgery is performed by an orthopedic surgeon, who guides the surgeon-controlled robotic-arm during the precedure to position the implant in the hip joint.
-The Mako Robotic-Arm does not perform surgery, make decisions on its own, or move without the orthopedic surgeon guiding the robotic-arm.
+It’s important to understand that the hip replacement surgery is performed by an orthopaedic surgeon, who guides the surgeon-controlled robotic-arm during the precedure to position the implant in the hip joint.
+The Mako Robotic-Arm does not perform surgery, make decisions on its own, or move without the orthopaedic surgeon guiding the robotic-arm.
 The Mako System also allows your orthopedic surgeon to make adjustments to your plan during the hip replacement surgery as needed with extremely fine precision.

 call (337) 706-1300.